apache/tomcat/res/tomcat-maven/README.md

 in `/WEB-INF/classes` and `/WEB-INF/lib`, must be included as part of the tomcat-maven build process, so they are packaged into the
 `target/tomcat-maven-1.0.jar`.

 Run Tomcat with the agent in full trace mode.
+The arguments are identical to regular Tomcat with the addition of the trace agent which attempts to intercept all relevant reflection calls.
 ```
 cd $TOMCAT_MAVEN
 $JAVA_HOME/bin/java -agentlib:native-image-agent=trace-output=$TOMCAT_MAVEN/target/trace-file.json -Dcatalina.base=. -Djava.util.logging.config.file=conf/logging.properties -Djava.util.logging.manager=org.apache.juli.ClassLoaderLogManager -jar target/tomcat-maven-1.0.jar